AditiGupta-tech/StudentPortal/README.md

 * Clean, responsive designs and mode toggles with tailwind
 * Conditional renderings (using correct conditions)
 * Using correct functions and conditions
+* Discovered SVGs, typing effect and worked with good CSS design.

 ---